hanjingo/doc/SYSTEM_DESIGN/architectural.md

 The MVC pattern is used when there are multiple ways to view and interact with data.
 Also used when the future requirements for interaction and presentation of data are unknown.

-By separates presentation and interaction from the system data.
+By separating presentation and interaction from the system data.
 The system is structured into three logical components that interact with each other.
 The **Model** component manages the system data and associated operations on that data.
 The **View** component defines and manages how the data is presented to the user.
 The **Controller** component manages user interaction (e.g., key presses, mouse clicks, etc) and passes these interactions to the view and the Model.

 *Notic*:

-- MVC pattern allows the data to change independently of its representation and vice versa.
-Supports presentation of the same data in different ways with changes made in one representation shown in all of them.
+- The MVC pattern allows the data to change independently of its representation and vice versa.
+Supports presentation of the same data in different ways, with changes made in one representation shown in all of them.
 - It can involve additional code and code complexity when the data model and interactions are simple.

 ### Layered Architecture Pattern

-The Layered Architecture pattern is used when building new facilities on top of existing systems; when the development is spread across several teams with each responsibility for a layer of functionality; when there is a requirement for multi-level security.
+The Layered Architecture pattern is used when building new facilities on top of existing systems; when the development is spread across several teams, with each responsibility for a layer of functionality; and when there is a requirement for multi-level security.

 By organizing the system into layers with related functionality associated with each layer.
 A layer provides services to the layer above it, so the lowest-level layers represent core services that are likely to be used throughout the system.

 *Notice*:

 - Layer Architecture Pattern allows replacement of entire layers so long as the interface is maintained.
 Redundant facilities (e.g., authentication) can be provided in each layer to increase the dependability of the system.
-- In practice, providing a clean separation between layers is often difficult and a high-level layer may have to interact directly with lower-level layers rather than through the layer immediately below it.
+- In practice, providing a clean separation between layers is often difficult, and a high-level layer may have to interact directly with lower-level layers rather than through the layer immediately below it.
 Performance can be a problem because of multiple levels of interpretation of a service request as it is processed at each layer.

 ### Repository Architecture Pattern